microsoft/pxt/docs/blog/microbit/arcadeshield-ext-sim.md

 ## More to come: Micro:bit Apps!

 The above example is just the beginning.
 With the Arcade shield extension, you can do many things with your micro:bit that previously required connecting your micro:bit to a laptop or desktop computer.
-For example, graduate student Kier Palin at Lancaster University developed [MicroData](https://github.com/microbit-app/MicroData), an app that lets you collect data from the micro:bit's sensors and display it on the Arcade shield, as shown below in both the simulator and on the real hardware:
+For example, graduate student [Kier Palin](https://github.com/kierpalin) at [Lancaster University]() developed [MicroData](https://github.com/microbit-app/MicroData), an app that lets you collect data from the micro:bit's sensors and display it on the Arcade shield, as shown below on actual hardware:

 ![MicroData program](/static/blog/microbit/arcadeshield-ext-sim/microdata.png)

-You can load the MicroData program into the MakeCode editor by importing the URL https://github.com/microbit-app/MicroData using the Import button at https://makecode.microbit.org/beta.
+You can load the MicroData program into the MakeCode editor by importing the URL https://github.com/microbit-app/MicroData using the **Import** button on (the right side of) https://makecode.microbit.org/beta.

 ## Your feedback welcome